Nigel Short is a Chess Grandmaster from England with over a 2500 Elo rating from FIDE, making him one of the best English Chess players in history.

-Short was born and raised in England.
-At the age of 5 knew how to play chess.
+Nigel Short was born on June 1st, 1965 in England.
+By the young age of five, he knew how to play chess.
 Growing up while he was still in school, he was a member of the Atherton chess club which was founded by his father.
 At the age of seven, he got rejected for being too young to join the Bolton chess club.
 He became famous for the first time at the age of 10 when he defeated Viktor.

 Short earned his grandmaster title at the early age of 19. where FIDE ranked him third.
 For more information on ratings, see the step-by-step guide on how to get a FIDE rating.
 Nigel played against Garry Kasparov in a world chess championship becoming the first English player to ever play the championships.

 Nigel became famous for the first time at the age of 10 when he defeated Viktor Korchnoi in a simultaneous display.
 The next year he was named the youngest participant in the British championship. at the early age of 14, he was the youngest international master in British history.
 He ranked third for 18 months.
 In the year 1979 short came in first at the World U16 youth championship that was held in Bretford.